Dre Campbell Farm

 Once you’ve figured out which plants you’d like to grow with your eggplant, it’s time to start shopping for seeds.

 One option is to find a local nursery or garden center that carries seeds.
-If you don’t have a trusted shop in your area, then there are plenty of great online retailers like SeedsNow that offer a wide selection of organic seeds.
+If you don’t have a trusted shop in your area, plenty of great online retailers like SeedsNow offer a wide selection of organic seeds.

-You can also find seeds at farmers’ markets, seed swaps, or even check your local library for free seed catalogs.
-This is a great way to get varieties of plants not commonly found in stores and nurseries.
+You can also find seeds at farmers’ markets or check your local library for free catalogs.
+This is a great way to obtain varieties of plants not commonly found in stores and nurseries.

 Takeaway

-Before you plant your eggplant, be sure to do your research on plants that will help it thrive.
+Before you plant your eggplant, research the plants that will help it thrive.

-As you can see, there are plenty of plants that are good to grow alongside eggplant, so you’ll have no trouble finding one that complements your garden.
+As you can see, plenty of plants are good to grow alongside eggplant, so you’ll have no trouble finding one that complements your garden.

-Remember, though, that just as there are plants that make your eggplants flourish, there are also plants that are bad for them.
-Be sure to avoid planting eggplants near these plants, or you could risk harming your plants.
+Remember, though, that just as some plants help your eggplants flourish, some plants are bad for them.
+Avoid planting eggplants near these plants, or you could risk harming your plants.

 Andre Campbell